HectorDeLeon/GettingCleaningData/CodeBook.md

 4. Descriptive variable names (spelled out names) were used for all variables (see below).
 5. Averages of each variable for each activity and each subject were generated.

-## List of variable names in original data
+## List of short variable names as described in original data set
  [1] Subject                     Activity
  [3] tBodyAcc-mean()-X           tBodyAcc-mean()-Y
  [5] tBodyAcc-mean()-Z           tBodyAcc-std()-X